-It may not come as a surprise that Oliver Stone, the rabblerousing film director and writer behind Oscar-winning war movies such as Platoon (1986) and Born on the Fourth of July (1989) was once a grunt in the U.S. Army.
+It may not come as a surprise that Oliver Stone, the rabble-rousing film director and writer behind Oscar-winning war movies such as "Platoon" (1986) and "Born on the Fourth of July" (1989) was once a grunt in the U.S. Army.
 What may surprise you is that he received the Bronze Star and Purple Heart for his services in the Vietnam War.

 Unable to find a publisher, and without direction in life, Stone joined the U.S. Army in April 1967, specifically requesting combat duty.
-Of his decision to join the military, he says, "I thought war was it; it was the most difficult thing a young man could go through. ..
+Of his decision to join the military, he said: "I thought war was it; it was the most difficult thing a young man could go through. ...
 It was a rite of passage.
 And I knew it would be the only war of my generation, so I said, 'I've gotta get over there fast, because it's going to be over.'

-It was during this time that he Juan Angel Elias, who would become the inspiration for Sgt.
-Elias (Willem Dafoe) in Platoon, which drew heavily on Stone's Vietnam experiences.
-Eventually Stone was discharged in November 1968 after 15 months of duty, and received two personal awards: the Bronze Star with "V" device, which he received after conducting "extraordinary acts of courage under fire," and a Purple Heart with one Oak Leaf Cluster.
+It was during this time that Stone met Juan Angel Elias, who would become the inspiration for Sgt.
+Elias (Willem Dafoe) in "Platoon," which drew heavily on Stone's Vietnam experiences.
+Stone was discharged in November 1968 after 15 months of duty and received two personal awards: the Bronze Star with "V" device, which he received after conducting "extraordinary acts of courage under fire," and a Purple Heart with one Oak Leaf Cluster.

-Stone broke into Hollywood as a screenwriter, with his Oscar-winning screenplay for Midnight Express (1978) establishing him as a tough-minded scribe who pulled no punches.
-He brought this same intensity to his scripts for Conan the Barbarian (1982) and Scarface (1983) and his career-changing directorial job on Platoon, which earned him an Academy Award for best director.
+Stone broke into Hollywood as a screenwriter, with his Oscar-winning screenplay for "Midnight Express" (1978) establishing him as a tough-minded scribe who pulled no punches.
+He brought this same intensity to his scripts for "Conan the Barbarian" (1982) and "Scarface" (1983) and his career-changing directorial job on "Platoon," which earned him an Academy Award for best director.

-Comparing his films to his life, he says, "Platoon would be more of the character I was, just shaken up.
-Born On The Fourth Of July would be the character I was a few years later.
+Comparing his films to his life, Stone said: "'Platoon' would be more of the character I was, just shaken up.
+'Born on the Fourth of July' would be the character I was a few years later.
 I became more radical because I learned more and my perception of what we were doing in the world was changing."